Stay on top of the latest

 Decoding the UVA Darden MBA Essays

-Essay #1: What would you want your classmates to know about you that is not on your resume?
+What would you want your classmates to know about you that is not on your resume?
 (100 words; hard cutoff)

-Darden’s admissions team wants to get to know your personal interests beyond a surface level.
-This question frames this exploration in terms of what you stand to offer your future classmates, so it is important to dig deep and get personal.
-Instead of making generalized statements such as “I love to swim,” talk specifically about experiences you’ve had with swimming and the impact it has had on your life, relationships, career, etc. With only 200 words, choose to focus on one or two passions, motivators, or interests that mean the most to you.
+With only 200 words, choose to focus on one or two passions, motivators or interests that mean the most to you.
 Then, describe why it is important to you and how you will share it with your peers in a way that will allow you to facilitate meaningful connections.
-This question is resonant of Stanford GSB’s iconic essay, “What matters most and why?” in that it’s an invitation to share more about who you are and what makes you tick, not just what you do.
-Note: the “not on your resume” phrasing of the question is key; this isn’t about professional accomplishments.
-What will your response say about who you are, what you care about, and how you’ll show up in community?
+This question is resonant of Stanford GSB’s iconic essay, “What matters most and why?”
+It’s an invitation to share more about who you are and what makes you tick, not just what you do.

-Essay #2: Please describe a tangible example that illuminates your experience promoting an inclusive environment and what you would bring to creating a welcoming, global community at Darden.
+Please describe a tangible example that illuminates your experience promoting an inclusive environment and what you would bring to creating a welcoming, global community at Darden.
 (300 words; hard cutoff)

-This question reflects Darden’s values around creating a diverse and inclusive MBA community.
+This Darden essay question reflects the school’s values around creating a diverse and inclusive MBA community.
 It is an invitation to convey your understanding of, commitment to, and fit with these values.
-It’s also a behavioral style question, reflecting the admissions committee’s belief that past performance is the best indicator of future action.
-Start by getting introspective about the spirit of the question and consider the kinds of examples that demonstrate share values and awareness in your leadership.
+It’s also a behavioral-style question, seeking evidence of what you have done in this area.
+This reflects the admissions committee’s belief that past performance is the best indicator of future action.
+S

 Your past example should provide evidence that you will be effective in what you hope to achieve at Darden in terms of driving inclusivity.
 Look back to your notes from your research about Darden and reflect on the learnings and skills from your example.
 It may be helpful to write a connecting sentence that highlights these learnings and skills and frames them in terms of how you are enabled to drive inclusivity at Darden.

-Again, Darden is explicitly suggesting a structure for the essay.
-Start off by providing your short-term goal with as much specificity as possible.
-Short-term goals involve your near-immediate plans – either for an internship and/or two to three years post b-school.
-During this period, you should be acquiring specific expertise or skills that’s essential for you to reach your long-term vision.
-Given the slim wordcount and the simple fact that Darden doesn’t ask for your past experience, spend less time, if any, discussing related details or skills that can be found on your resume to explain your short-term goal.
-Only use those details when they are absolutely necessary to provide larger context.
-Whether or not your goals seem to obviously connect to your past work experiences, use the following sentences to frame your short-term goals in terms of your passions, and seamlessly dive into how these steps set you up for your long-term vision.
+Given the slim word count and the simple fact that Darden doesn’t ask for your past experience, don’t spend much space discussing related details or skills that can be found on your resume to explain your short-term goal.
+Only use those details when they are absolutely necessary to provide context.
+Use the sentences that follow to frame your short-term goals in terms of your passions.
+From there, seamlessly dive into how these steps set you up for your long-term vision.

 Let’s Get You In.